 High efficiency microwave power amplifiers

 Microwave power amplifiers dominate the mobile network overall energy consumption.
 Our research is therefore focused on different techniques for improving the electrical efficiency of microwave high power amplifiers and transmitters for wireless infrastructure applications.
 A cross-disciplinary approach is used where fundamental research on high efficiency switched mode power amplifier circuit design is combined with research on novel transmitter architectures incorporating advanced digital signal processing methods and using unique widebandgap components developed at MC2.
-This research is performed in close collaboration with researchers at the Department of Signals and Systems.
+This research is performed in close collaboration with researchers at the Department of Electrical Engineering.